keysmusician/periodic_table_of_harmony/README.md

 This is another popup menu used to toggle displaying links.
 Links can either be shut off entirely, or only shown if they're connected to a selected node.
 This can be useful to more easily see relationships, as it removes a lot of overlapping or irrelevant links.

 #### Clear Selection
-The center button is in fact a button which clears a slection.
+The center button is in fact a button which clears a selection.
 It also dynamically displays the current number of selected nodes.

 #### Select connected
-The select conncted popup menu offers a few options for automatically creating selections of related notes.
+The select connected popup menu offers a few options for automatically creating selections of related notes.
 It can select:
 * parents
 * children
 * immediate family (both parents and children)
 * family tree (parents of all parents and children of all children)

-It is expected that these selections will be made after selecting a single reference node, but that expectation is not enforced; all selected nodes will repsond to this menu.
+It is expected that these selections will be made after selecting a single reference node, but that expectation is not enforced; all selected nodes will respond to this menu.

 #### Root
 The root menu is used to select the displayed note names in each node.
 A root note must be paired with a "starting" interval, which is an arbitrary decision.
 Once a reference interval is chosen, the rest of the notes can be found.

 ## Technicalities
+The dataset is the complete set of all circular permutations of compositions of 12, which represents all harmony possible in 12-TET.
 The graph is an undirected unweighted network diagram of the dataset.
-The dataset is the complete set of all circular permutaions of compositions of 12, which represents all harmony possible in 12-TET.
+The graph is drawn using the D3 Javascript library.
+Each graph node is drawn using D3's pie chart tools.

+## Other Thoughts
+Since I started this project I have changed the way I distinguish and talk about some musical concepts that I used in this project.
+I used to refer to the data type abstracting each scale type as a "harmony set" (among other things), but as I refined my thinking on the subject, I arrived at a more nuanced and rigorous definition of things like chords, scales, modes, etc. What I formerly referred to as "harmony sets" I now call "interval cycles."
+I also don't describe the Periodic Table of Harmony (PToH) as a visualization of all chords, since a chords requires a root, a voicing, and an expression in time.
+While it can certainly be used as effectively a sort of index of all scales in 12-TET, the PToH is better thought of as representing scale types, not chords or chord qualities.
+I also had made references to "voices" in some documentation on the project.
+Voices are also features of chords, not scales, so I've removed those references.

 ## Links
 Here are some links I have used or that may be useful for continuing this project: